 c.
 The Club is unable to offer any safe means of transporting or storing any material larger than 18” × 27” (47cm × 68.5cm).
 Print entries must be clearly marked on the reverse with the author’s name and a title.
 This will also be used to indicate the correct viewing orientation.
 (The title will be read out during the judging.)

 8. Unless otherwise notified, titles of entries to print competitions, and their entry category (colour or monochrome) are to be supplied (emailed) to the Competition Secretary no later than the Friday prior to the competition.
 The prints themselves should be brought along to the meeting on the week prior to the competition and handed to the Competition Secretary.
 An entrant who is unable to attend the previous meeting should make whatever arrangements are necessary to ensure that their entry is available in good time.

-9. Judges will award marks out of twenty for each image.
-The results will be recorded to form a league table of entrants.
-At the end of the year in Club Print competitions only, the lowest two scores will not be counted towards each total.
-This gives individuals an opportunity to compete if they miss a competition entry.
+9. Members will award marks out of twenty for each image.
+The results will be recorded to form a league table of entrants' scores.
 The member with the highest score for colour prints will be awarded the Jon Orme Cup.
 The member with the highest score for mono prints will be awarded the Maurice Baker Shield